axelarnetwork/axelar-contract-deployments/releases/evm/2025-05-Hyperliquid-GMP-v6.0.4.md

 }
 ```

-Ensure python3 version >= 3.11 is installed on your system.
+Ensure python3 is installed on your system, recomended version is 3.10, but was tested succesfully with 3.13.

 1. Fund the following addresses with native tokens on chain: